Company is also adding the “Arrival time” feature

 Uber, the ride-hailing giant is putting all its effort into the “180 days of change” campaign.
 The company keeps on revealing a bunch of new features to its app for securing faith and trust of the drivers into its service.
 Now, the company added new features, again to provide better things to its driving patterns in South Africa.

-From being underpaid to using a hack for surge pricing to make more money there are number of things come up from the driver's side to show how they have lost their faith in the Uber.
+From being underpaid to using a hack for surge pricing to make more money there are a number of things come up from the driver's side to show how they have lost their faith in the Uber.
 To continue its campaign and make things better with the drivers the new features will be added to the Uber app soon for drivers in South Africa.

-With the help new updates from the company now, the drivers can set their time for the for the destination of the day.
+With the help new updates from the company now, the drivers can set their time for the destination of the day.
 The feature named “Arrival time” will allow them to give the app the time they want to set for their last destination of the day.
 After assigning the arrival time to the app, the drivers can go along with their rides for a whole day and the app will notify them at the time to leave for the last destination.

 The most prominent feature among all is the flexibility to turn down any request immediately instead of waiting for it to timeout.
 “No thanks” button will be available for the driver's with every ride request to decline the ride without worrying about their earnings.
-This will also allow the request to immediately pass down to other drivers without much delay.
+It will also allow the request to immediately pass down to other drivers without much delay.

 However, this is not new for the company to add features to make drivers more comfortable with its service.
-Recently the company added the feature of ride sharing for the drivers and the new system to rate the riders with specific reasons.
+Recently the company added the feature of ride-sharing for the drivers and the new system to rate the riders with specific reasons.

 For the Uber app development process, check out our detailed article titled 'How much does it cost to develop an app like Uber?'